meghdadFar/wordview/README.rst

 .. image:: https://img.shields.io/pypi/v/wordview
-   :alt: PyPI
+   :alt: PyPI - Version
 .. image:: https://img.shields.io/pypi/dm/wordview
    :alt: PyPI - Downloads
 .. image:: https://img.shields.io/librariesio/release/pypi/wordview
    :alt: Dependencies
 .. image:: https://img.shields.io/pypi/l/wordview
    :alt: License

 Wordview
 ########
 Wordview is a Python package for Exploratory Data Analysis of text and provides many statistics about your data in the form of plots, tables, and descriptions allowing you to have both a high-level and detailed overview of your data.
 It has functions to analyze explicit text elements such as words, n-grams, POS tags, and multi-word expressions, as well as implicit elements such as clusters, anomalies, and biases.
 Wordview's Python API is open-source and available under the `MIT license <https://en.wikipedia.org/wiki/MIT_License>`__.

 |cover|